wamp-proto/wamp-proto/spec/advanced.md

 ### Predefined URIs

 WAMP predefines the following URIs in the *advanced profile*.
 For URIs, used in *basic profile*, please, see appendix in basic profile specification.

+#### Predefined Meta Topics

+**Session Management**

+A session has joined a realm on a router:

+  wamp.session.on_join

+A session has left a realm on a router:

+  wamp.session.on_leave

+**Subscriber Management**

+A session has subscribed to a topic:

+  wamp.session.subscriber.on_subscribe

+A session has unsubscribed from a topic:

+  wamp.session.subscriber.on_unsubscribe

+**Callee Management**

+A session has registered a procedure:

+  wamp.session.callee.on_register

+A session has unregistered a procedure:

+  wamp.session.callee.on_unregister

+**Reflection**

+A topic or procedure has been defined for reflection:

+  wamp.reflect.on_define

+A topic or procedure has been unfined from reflection:

+  wamp.reflect.on_undefine

+#### Predefined Meta Procedures

+**Session Management**

+List the sessions

+  wamp.session.list

+Count sessions

+  wamp.session.count

+Kill session(s):

+  wamp.session.kill

+**Subscriber Management**

+List subscribers

+  wamp.session.subscriber.list

+Count subscribers

+  wamp.session.subscriber.count

+Actively unsubscribe subscriber(s):

+  wamp.session.subscriber.unsubscribe

+**Callee Management**

+List callees

+  wamp.session.callee.list

+Count callees

+  wamp.session.callee.count

+Actively unregister callee(s)

+  wamp.session.callee.unregister

+**Reflection**

+A topic or procedure is defined for reflection:

+  wamp.reflect.define

+A topic or procedure was asked to be described (reflected upon):

+  wamp.reflect.describe

 #### Predefined Errors